What is 'meta'?

 The meta description is a longer bit of text, up to 155 characters, that gives more context.
 It's like your page's blurb.
 It's the grey text that displays under the bold title tag headline in search engines.
 Words included in your description then help your page get discovered when someone searches for those terms.
 Having a good meta description will help improve your CTR (click-through rate).

 With Linktree PRO you get to customize both your title tags and your meta description.

 This is what our custom meta looks like when we set it in the Linktree admin under Settings:

 Writing a good title tag

 Keep your title tags below 60 characters in length, otherwise, they might get cut off, or end with an ellipsis, '...'.

 Include your most important keywords first, so they display prominently, but don't overstuff your title tag with keywords - Google probably won't like that.
-And always make sure the title matches what is found on the page.
+You should also always make sure the title matches what's found on the page.